0Pixelated0/0Pixelated0/README.md

-- 👋 Hi, I’m @0Pixelated0
+- Hello, I'm @0Pixelated0
-- 👀 I’m interested in game development
+- I’m currently interested in game development
-- 🌱 I’m currently learning gamedev
-- 💞️ I’m looking to collaborate on game jams
-- 📫 reach me through discord! @pixelsomething#3305
+- reach me through discord!
+0pixelated0

 <!---
 0Pixelated0/0Pixelated0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.